 We’ve always been very keen on the carbon stuff.
 We’ve planted loads of hedges on the farm.
 We try to be very environmentally based – we were organic for a while.
 We try to reduce inputs as much as we can: SRC Willow ticks a lot of boxes!

-Following their meeting, Neil took Terry to visit sites that had already planted SRC Willow.
-When the Dixons took the decision to plant SRC Willow, Neil was on hand to assist Terry and Eileen in choosing the areas of their land best-suited to SRC Willow and selecting the right Willow varieties.
+Following their meeting, ECC took Terry to visit sites that had already planted SRC Willow.
+When the Dixons took the decision to plant SRC Willow, the ECC team was on hand to assist Terry and Eileen in choosing the areas of their land best-suited to SRC Willow and selecting the right Willow varieties.

 Biodiversity value has increased by at least 50% at the farm and the abundance of wildlife we have seen since planting has been much more than we expected.